Syllabus, Master's level, 1BG382

 - account for basic evolutionary theory and theories for behaviours and life histories

 - account for theories of population dynamics, interspecific competition and trophic interactions in food webs

 - explain which factors influence species richness and dynamics in plant and animal communities

 - identify ecological theories and processes that are relevant to conservation for example in boreal forests and wetlands

 - carry out simple computer simulations of population dynamics

-- plan, carry out and statistically evaluate an ecological study and present the results orally and in writing
+- plan and carry out an ecological study and present and evaluate the results orally and in writing

 In the course, an introduction to Master's studies is included.
 After passing this module, the student should be able to